AutoNation stops selling cars with Takata air bags

 He was referring to the National Highway Traffic Safety Administration, which is part of the U.S. Transportation Department.
 Last week, NHTSA issued confusing information about the Takata recall.

-On Tuesday, U.S. Department of Transportation Secretary Anthony Foxx said at a workshop in New York that he has asked the DOT inspector general's office to review NHTSA's handling of the General Motors Corp ignition switch recall.
+On Tuesday, U.S. Department of Transportation Secretary Anthony Foxx said at a workshop in New York that he has asked the DOT inspector general's office to review NHTSA's handling of the Takata issue.

 "I’ve also asked our team to do a due diligence review," Foxx said.
 "I make no apologies for taking a look at our safety posture as an agency.
 It’s like a check up, and I think it’s a good practice for us to do."